-- This bachelor's thesis delves into the evolving landscape of heterogeneous memory systems, marked by advancements in main memory technologies such as Non-Volatile RAM (NVRAM), High Bandwidth Memory (HBM), NUMA, and Remote Memory.
-These systems, characterized by diverse non-functional memory properties, demand strategic data location choices for optimal performance. - Due to size restrictions or other factors, data therefore has to be copied between these different storage tiers.
-A key challenge arises during data copying, where the CPU is predominantly occupied with waiting for the main memory, hindering parallel computations.
-In response, Intel introduces the Intel Data Streaming Accelerator (Intel DSA), which offloads data movement operations from the CPU, presenting an avenue for enhanced efficiency in data-intensive applications. - The primary goal of this thesis is a comprehensive analysis and characterization of the architecture and performance of Intel DSA, along with the application of the DSA to a domain specific prefetching methodology for accelerating databases in these heterogeneous systems.
+This bachelor's thesis delves into the evolving landscape of heterogeneous memory systems, marked by advancements in main memory technologies such as Non-Volatile RAM (NVRAM), High Bandwidth Memory (HBM), NUMA, and Remote Memory.
+These systems demand strategic data location choices for optimal performance, necessitating movement of data between these different storage tiers.
+Therefore, the burden to maintain optimal location befalls the CPU, reducing cycles available for computation.
+In response, Intel introduces the Intel Data Streaming Accelerator (Intel DSA), which offloads data operations, presenting an avenue for enhanced efficiency in data-intensive applications.
+The goal of this thesis is a comprehensive analysis and characterization of the architecture and performance of Intel DSA, along with the application to a domain specific prefetching methodology for accelerating database queries in heterogeneous systems.